Jotis86/Project-Scape_City/Readme.md

 ## 🤝 Collaborations and Suggestions

 Collaborations are welcome!
-If you have any suggestions or want to collaborate on the project, feel free to open an issue or send a pull request on the repository.
+If you have any suggestions or want to collaborate on the project, feel free to open an issue or send a pull request on the repository!

 ---